bbkane/motel/README.md

 Download OpenObserve (I use the OSS version) from the [downloads page](https://openobserve.ai/downloads/).

-Run it with some environemental variables:
+Run it with some environment variables:

 ```bash
 ZO_ROOT_USER_EMAIL=root@example.com \